crabmusket/crabmusket.net/blog/content/drafts/loyalty3.md

 Feats great and small are not accomplished by the efforts of individuals alone, but by hosts of loyal contributors.

 [^plutarch]: This story, apocryphal or not, is related in _The Life of Marius_, available online at <http://penelope.uchicago.edu/Thayer/e/roman/texts/plutarch/lives/marius*.html>

 [^lost causes]: Royce actually spends many pages talking about _lost causes_, and sees them as fulfilling an important need in the human psyche _despite_ being doomed.

-### Doubts

-?

 ## 3. The grand philosophical exception

 The Stanford Encyclopaedia of Philosophy calls Royce the "grand philosophical exception" to other writers on loyalty.[^stanford]
-I won't talk about some of his wildest ideas here[^grand-philosophy], but I will introduce what I think is the most pertinent: the principle of loyalty to _loyalty itself_.
+I won't talk about some of his wildest ideas here, but I will introduce what I think is the most pertinent: the principle of loyalty to _loyalty itself_.

-He begins his lectures talking about the complex ethical environment we live in.
+He begins his lecture series by describing the complex ethical environment we live in.
-We don't just face the problem of deciding what to do with our lives, but deciding what we actually think is _true_ and good!
+We don't just face the problem of deciding what to do with our lives, but deciding what we actually think is true and good!
 It would simplify our difficult philosophical predicament, he thought, if we realised loyalty was the cornerstone our moral lives could be built around.

 We've so far discussed why Royce thought loyalty was good for individuals, but I think any useful philosophy has to seriously consider how we can live together.